BlackMProgrammer/Origami-assesment/README.md

 # Origami-assesment
-This is an assessment made by Cristhian De Castro, For the Company Origamy Risk
+This is an assessment made by Cristhian De Castro, for the Company Origamy Risk